Various COVID-19 relief measures have caused delays in our service. We are assessing lodgements and applications in order of date received.

 To claim a home concession when you buy or acquire a home, you must:

-- move into it with your personal belongings and live there on a daily basis within 1 year of settlement
+move into it with your personal belongings and live there on a daily basis within 1 year of settlement (this time cannot be extended)

 To keep the benefit of the home concession in full after you move in, you must not dispose of all or part of the property within 1 year.
 A partial concession may apply if you dispose within 1 year.